HUD-Compliant

 These comparables must be non-income-restricted properties that you either own or manage (not properties found in the open market).
 AffordableHousing.com's customer service team is available to assist you with entering this data to ensure it’s submitted correctly.

-Once submitted, your local housing agency may review and verify the information as part of their Rent Reasonableness determination.
+Once submitted, your local Housing Agency may review and verify the information as part of their Rent Reasonableness determination.

 • Market Rent Reports are generated using a constantly updated, HUD-compliant Rent Reasonableness database.
 Millions of non-income-restricted rental comparables are analyzed daily, and any potentially assisted units are removed to ensure accuracy.